 It’s very easy to go overboard when buying seeds - after all, you’re excited to get into gardening!

-When you’re first starting out though, it’s much better for your wallet if you are realistic about the amount that you’re going to use.
+When you’re first starting, it’s much better for your wallet if you are realistic about the amount that you’re going to use.